findkit/findkit/packages/docs/docs/toml/index.md

 Findkit crawler and the search endpoint is configured using a `findkit.toml` file which is authored in a [TOML format](https://toml.io/).

+See also [the example](/toml/example) for overview of how the file is structured.

 ## Top-Level Options

 ### `id: string` {#id}